mrakshith21/Mail-Box/README.md

 # MAIL BOX

-A simple web aplpication which fetches mails using the [Gmail API](https://developers.google.com/gmail/api).
+A web aplpication which fetches mails using the
+[Gmail API](https://developers.google.com/gmail/api).

 To run this application you will need the following prerequisites